 Earth and Space Standards Crosscutting Concepts and Background Information for Educators 7.E1U1.5 Construct a model that shows the cycling of matter and flow of energy in the atmosphere, hydrosphere, and geosphere.
-Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: Earth processes are the result of energy flowing and matter cycling within and among the planet's systems.
+Crosscutting Concepts:Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and SystemModels; Energy and Matter; Structure and Function; Stability and Change4Background Information:Earth processes are the result of energy flowing and matter cycling within and among the planet'ssystems.
 This energy is derived from the sun and Earth's hot interior.
-The energy that flows and matter that cycles produce chemical and physical changes in Earth's materials and living organisms.
-4(p.181) Radioactive decay of material inside the Earth since it was formed is its internal source of energy.
-Radiation from the Sun provides the energy that enables plants containing chlorophyll to make glucose through the process of photosynthesis.
-2 (p.
-24) The ocean exerts a major influence on weather and climate by absorbing energy from the sun, releasing it over time, and globally redistributing it through ocean currents.
-Greenhouse gases in the atmosphere absorb and retain the energy radiated from land and ocean surfaces, thereby regulating Earth's average surface temperature and keeping it habitable.
-4(p.
-188) 7.E1U1.6 Crosscutting Concepts and Background Information for Educators Construct a model to explain how the distribution of fossils and rocks, continental shapes, and seafloor structures provides evidence of the past plate motions.
-Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change4 Background Information: Plate tectonics is the unifying theory that explains the past and current movements of the rocks at Earth's surface and provides a framework for understanding its geological history.
-Plate movements are responsible for most continental and ocean floor features and for the distribution of most rocks and minerals within Earth's crust.
-Maps of ancient land and water patterns, based on investigations of rocks and fossils, make clear how Earth's plates have moved great distances, collided, and spread apart.
+The energy that flows andmatter that cycles produce chemical and physical changes in Earth's materials and livingorganisms.4(p.181) The planet's systems interact over scales that range from microscopic to global insize, and they operate over fractions of a second to billions of years.
+These interactions have shapedEarth's history and will determine its future.
+4(p.181) Radioactive decay of material inside the Earthsince it was formed is its internal source of energy.
+Radiation from the Sun provides the energy thatenables plants containing chlorophyll to make glucose through the process of photosynthesis.2 (p.
+24)The ocean exerts a major influence on weather and climate by absorbing energy from the sun,releasing it over time, and globally redistributing it through ocean currents.
+Greenhouse gases inthe atmosphere absorb and retain the energy radiated from land and ocean surfaces, therebyregulating Earth's average surface temperature and keeping it habitable.4(p.188)Water continually cycles among land, ocean, and atmosphere via transpiration, evaporation,condensation and crystallization, and precipitation as well as downhill flows on land.
+The complexpatterns of the changes and the movement of water in the atmosphere, determined by winds,landforms, and ocean temperatures and currents, are major 7.E1U1.6 Crosscutting Concepts and Background Information for Educators Construct a model to explain how the distribution of fossils and rocks, continental shapes, and seafloor structures provides evidence of the past plate motions.
+Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change4Background Information:

+Plate tectonics is the unifying theory that explains the past and current movements of the rocks at Earth's surface and provides a framework for understanding its geological history.
+Plate movements are responsible for most continental and ocean floor features and for the distribution of most rocks and minerals within Earth's crust .
+Maps of ancient land and water patterns, based on investigations of rocks and fossils , make clear how Earth's plates have moved great distances, collided, and spread apart.
 4 (p.
-183)
+183) -- ---

 7.E1U2.7 Crosscutting Concepts and Background Information for Educators Analyze and interpret data to construct an explanation for how advances in technology has improved weather prediction.
-Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change4 Background Information: Weather and climate are influenced by interactions involving sunlight, the ocean, the atmosphere, ice, landforms, and living things.
-These interactions vary with latitude, altitude, and local and regional geography, all of which can affect oceanic and atmospheric flow patterns.
-Because these patterns are so complex, weather can be predicted only probabilistically.
-4 (p.
+Crosscutting Concepts: Patterns; Cause and Effect ; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function ; Stability and Change Background Information: Weather and climate are influenced by interactions involving sunlight , the ocean , the atmosphere , ice, landforms, and living things.
+These interactions vary with latitude , altitude , and local and regional geography, all of which can affect oceanic and atmospheric flow patterns.
+Because these patterns are so complex, weather can be predicted only probabilistically. (p.
 188) Some natural hazards, are preceded by phenomena that allow for reliable predictions.
-Mapping the history of natural hazards in a region, combined with an understanding of related geological forces can help forecast the locations and likelihoods of future events.
-4 (p.
+Mapping the history of natural hazards in a region, combined with an understanding of related geological forces can help forecast the locations and likelihoods of future events. (p.
 194)